GrayboxTech/.github/profile/README.md

 Graybox is a *platform for AI model training* - it semplifies your AI development by unifying in one single platform data and model editing capabilities.

-If you're looking for more advanced customization or agent orchestration, check out